How To Win The Listing Every Time By Thinking Like The Seller!

 It’s How This Business Works!

 Every buyer must buy a home.
-The agents who have the listings earn the income regardless if they are working with the buyer or not.
+The agents who have listings earn income regardless if they are working with the buyer or not.
+Said another way, it's better to have the entire MLS board working for you to try to sell your listings as compared to you working with only 1 buyer at a time.

 Thanks to the MLS, a listing agent does not need to find the buyer to make the income.
 All that has to happen is for another agent to show the home and the listing agent makes the cash too!